odino/odino.github.com/source/_posts/2012-02-22-how-to-argue-with-junior-and-stubborn-developers.markdown

 performance, scoring 36 points, serving 19 assists and stealing several balls from West's hands.

-Now it's time - for you - to play as Walt 'Clyde' Frazier: as the developers is drowning down you need to come there, **give him the advices** to fix his implementation and to get out of that situation, **pair with him** and make him feel that **you could also be in that situation**, it's not such a big
+Now it's time - for you - to play as Walt 'Clyde' Frazier: as the developer is drowning down you need to come there, **give him the advices** to fix his implementation and to get out of that situation, **pair with him** and make him feel that **you could also be in that situation**, it's not such a big